Read the affiliate disclosure page to find out how can you help VPNCentral effortlessly and without spending any money. Read more

 6. Reboot your router

-Finally, if all devices on your network experience the same problem, it’s time to do the following:
+Finally, if all devices on your network experience the same problem where internet only works with VPN, it’s time to do the following:

 - Unplug your router.